stefan-m-lenz/BoltzmannMachines.jl/README.md

 `logpartitionfunction` | Estimates the log of the partition function of a BM.
 `logproblowerbound`    | Estimates the mean lower bound of the log probability of a dataset in a DBM model.
 `reconstructionerror`  | Computes the mean reconstruction error of a dataset in an RBM model.
-`sampleparticles`      | Generates samples from the distribution defined by a BM model.
+`samples`              | Generates samples from the distribution defined by a BM model.

 ### Monitoring the learning process